Contact

 Moot Court Case, Rules and Booklet

-The 2023-2024 International Migration and Refugee Law Moot Court Competition case concerns a young Afghan woman, who applies for asylum in the Grand Duchy of Taurasia, a fictitious country, after the Taliban takeover in Afghanistan.
+The 2023-2024 International Migration and Refugee Law Moot Court Competition case concerns a young Afghan woman, who asks for international protection in the Grand Duchy of Taurasia, a fictitious country, after the Taliban takeover in Afghanistan.

 The Competition’s Rules, can be consulted on this link.

-More information about the competition, including the finalized program, information about main and side events, the names of the judges and practical information for the participants will be made available in a program booklet via this link.
+More information about the competition, including the finalized program, information about main and side events, the names of the judges and practical information for the participants can be found in this booklet.

 The Written Pleadings